 “Mr. Lee-Thanks to you and Bessie for all of your help last year and most recently with the referral.
 I sold the house and the kids and I moved 8 days before Christmas.
 God is good, faithful and true.”

-When you’ve been hurt in a trucking accident that wasn’t your fault, you should never have to pay for your medical care or damaged property out of your own pocket—especially considering how these costs can quickly add up after a devastating crash.
+If you’ve been hurt in a trucking accident that wasn’t your fault, you shouldn’t have to pay for your medical care or damaged property out of your own pocket—especially considering how these costs can quickly add up after a devastating crash.

-- Medical bills and treatment
+- Medical expenses, including medical bills and travel costs for treatment

 - Lost wages from not working